We Invest in the Future…

 College: Kennesaw State University, B.A. in English, American Studies minor

 Current Job: Freelance Writer

-Va Mag Experience: I enjoyed creating content for VA mag.
-While not always immediately intrigued in an assigned subject, researching gave me the opportunity to investigate and appreciate each genre of art and artist, and express their accomplishments in my own way.
+The Va Mag Internship Experience: I enjoyed creating content for Va Mag.
+While not always immediately intrigued in an assigned subject, researching gave me the opportunity to investigate and appreciate each genre of art and express their accomplishments in my own way.
 I believe this experience helped me grow as a writer, especially after realizing that someone I was writing about might actually read the article.
 This is much different than a professor reading your paper in an academic setting.
-After a music artist tweeted about reading one of my stories, it made me realize how far reaching words can be, and how powerful.
+After a music artist tweeted about reading one of my stories, it made me realize how far-reaching words can be, and how powerful.
 Visionary Artistry magazine provided a great opportunity to build my writing portfolio and I had fun working with a contemporary platform.

-For more information on the Va Mag Internship Program send an email to email@example.com.
+For more information about the Va Mag Internship Program send an email to email@example.com